AnkitVaidBuilds/SalonSignup/GITHUB_SETUP_GUIDE.md

-# GitHub Setup Guide for Salon Booking Website
+# GitHub Setup Guide for SalonConApp

-Follow these steps to upload your salon booking website to GitHub:
+Follow these steps to connect your salon booking website to your GitHub repository:

 ## Required Files to Upload